Skip to Content

 Safer than Cycling Outdoors

 There are plenty of other hazards that you avoid by cycling indoors.
 You don’t have to worry about running into a pedestrian who isn’t paying attention.
 You don’t have to worry about potholes, slippery roads, loose gravel, or other obstacles on the road that can knock you off your bike.
 There won’t be any aggressive dogs chasing you.
 You won’t have to deal with unexpected flat tires leaving you stranded.
+You also don’t have to deal with unpredictable weather such as strong winds or heavy rains.

 Indoor Cycling is a High-Intensity Workout

-High-intensity workouts, like indoor cycling, offer a number of benefits.
-Firstly, they are exceptional calorie burners.
-By pushing the body to its maximum aerobic capacity, even if just for short durations, you’re igniting the metabolic furnace.
-According to this study, people burned 25-30% more calories when doing a HIIT exercise than when doing other types of exercises.
+High-intensity workouts offer a number of benefits.
+It’s great for burning calories and losing weight.
+When you push your body to its maximum aerobic capacity, you increase your metabolic rate.
+According to this study, people burned 25-30% more calories when doing a HIIT (high-intensity interval training) exercise than when doing other types of exercises.
+There is also an increased calorie burn post-workout.
+This phenomenon is commonly known as the afterburn effect or excess post-exercise oxygen consumption (EPOC).

 Good for Interval Training